shuuki/simulating/readme.md

 2. `update` add logic for updating entity
 3. `draw` extra logic for rendering entity

-Note: `update` and `draw` are both called frequently by `Sim.update`, once per `step`, so entities containing methods `update` or `draw` will be called with the current instance of Time and Scene as arguments to use in their logic.
+Note: `update` and `draw` are both called frequently by `Sim.update` once per `step` so entities containing methods `update` or `draw` will be called with the current instance of Time and Scene as arguments to use in their logic.

-### Ticker Example Entity
+Ticker Example Entity From ``/js/demo/intro.js`:

 ```
 // Ticker entity
 // a little thing that increments once every n seconds